Background

 Flash Amps

-defined as the current into 0.01
+Defined as the current into 0.01

-measure Flash Amps.
+how to measure Flash Amps.

 A little less than 2 feet of 14 AWG wire has a resistance of 0.01

-stranded wire seperated by a little less length would provide the
+Soldering some small stranded wire separated by a little less

-leads to a voltmeter so that the voltage along the wire can be
+length would provide the test leads to a voltmeter so that the

-between them would be about 0.005 Ohms and if 20 amps were flowing
+0.005 Ohms and if 20 amps were flowing the voltage would be 100

-voltage would be 100 mv.
-The HP 34401 when in a fixed range
+mv.
+The HP 34401 when in a fixed range mode and turned down

 closure input to TRIG on the rear panel.